bhalalaprushti30/Rock-Paper-Scissors-Game/README.md

-# Rock Paper Scissors Game
+# 🪐 Rock Paper Scissors Game ✂️

-Welcome to the **Rock Paper Scissors** game!
-This is a simple, fun, and interactive game built using **HTML**, **CSS**, and **JavaScript**.
+Welcome to the **Rock Paper Scissors** game! ✋✋ This is a simple, fun, and interactive game built using **HTML**, **CSS**, and **JavaScript**.
 The game allows the player to choose between Rock, Paper, or Scissors and plays against the computer.
 It keeps track of the score and provides visual feedback based on the game result.

-## Features
+## Features ✨

-- **User and Computer Choices**: The player can select Rock, Paper, or Scissors, and the computer randomly picks one.
+- **User and Computer Choices**: The player can select Rock, Paper, or Scissors, and the computer randomly picks one. 🤖
-- **Score Tracking**: The score of both the player and the computer is displayed in real-time.
+- **Score Tracking**: The score of both the player and the computer is displayed in real-time. 🏆
-- **Game Results**: After each round, the game informs the player whether they won, lost, or tied.
+- **Game Results**: After each round, the game informs the player whether they won, lost, or tied. 🎉
-- **Restart Option**: The game has a restart button to play again from the beginning.
+- **Restart Option**: The game has a restart button to play again from the beginning. 🔄
-- **Responsive Design**: The game works on both desktop and mobile devices.
+- **Responsive Design**: The game works on both desktop and mobile devices. 📱💻
-- **Colorful UI**: The game interface features a modern design with light pink, navy blue, and white color schemes.
+- **Colorful UI**: The game interface features a modern design with light pink, navy blue, and white color schemes. 🎨

-## Technologies Used
+## Technologies Used ⚙️

 - **HTML**: Structure and layout of the game.
 - **CSS**: Styling and animations for the game interface.
 - **JavaScript**: Logic for the game (random computer choice, score tracking, etc.).

-## How to Play
+## How to Play 🎮

-1. Open the game in a browser.
+1. Open the game in a browser. 🌍
-2. Click on **Rock**, **Paper**, or **Scissors** to make your move.
+2. Click on **Rock**, **Paper**, or **Scissors** to make your move. ✋📄✂️
-3. The game will show the result, and the score will be updated.
+3. The game will show the result, and the score will be updated. 📊
-4. Play again by clicking the **Restart Game** button.
+4. Play again by clicking the **Restart Game** button. 🔄

 ### Example Game Result:

 - **You Win!
-Paper beats Rock**
+Paper beats Rock** 🏅
 - **You Lose!
-Paper beats Rock**
+Paper beats Rock** 😢
-- **It's a Draw!**
+- **It's a Tie!** 🤝

-## Getting Started
+## Getting Started 🚀

 To run this game locally on your machine: